The Great Australian Party: Wayne Glew

-The Party's other Senate candidate in Western Australia was Wayne Glew, a former police officer who is a "self-proclaimed expert of the constitution".
+The Party's other Senate candidate in Western Australia at the 2019 election was Wayne Glew, a former police officer who is a "self-proclaimed expert of the constitution".
 Glew has been a claimant, defendant or appellant in at least 16 Court proceedings in which he has argued against the validity of the Australian Constitution.
 Glew has not been successful in a single proceeding to date.

 This resulted in Glew being declared a vexatious litigant by the Supreme Court of Western Australia and being prevented from initiating any further Court proceedings in Western Australia.

-On 23 December 2011 Glew was convicted in the Geraldton Magistrates' Court of one offence of assaulting a public officer and one offence of obstructing an officer in the execution of his duty.
+On 23 December 2011, Glew was convicted in the Geraldton Magistrates' Court of one offence of assaulting a public officer and one offence of obstructing an officer in the execution of his duty.

 Glew provided legal advice to Heather Glendinning, who killed herself and her two daughters in a murder–suicide in 2011.
 He subsequently told The West Australian that she had been murdered, and that "I spent 17 years in the police and you can make anything look like anything".
 In 2012, Glew was ordered to pay $2 million in damages to an investor in his fuel vaporiser system.
 The Supreme Court found that his invention "offered no benefit over existing fuel systems" and that he had engaged in "deceptive and misleading conduct".